Hieromon/AutoConnect/README.md

 The sketches which provide the web page using ESP8266WebServer/WebServer there is, AutoConnect will not disturb it.
 AutoConnect can use an already instantiated ESP8266WebServer object(ESP8266) or WebServer object(ESP32), or itself can assign it.

+### Adding the user-owned web screen can easily

+You can easily add your own web screen with sketch.
+It can be called from the AutoConnect menu and parameters can be passed.

 ## Supported hardware

 Apply the [Arduino core](https://github.com/esp8266/Arduino) of the ESP8266 Community.